comatory/www/content/log/2023-05-11_exhaustive-switch-statements-in-typescript.md

 I was looking for a way to exhaustively type-check `switch` statements when writing Typescript.
 I went through few iterations with a colleague at work before we arrived at something that worked.

-The goal is to always cover all possible cases using `case`, similarly how language such as Rust forces you to return value as optionals.
+The goal is to always cover all possible cases using `case`, similarly how language such as Rust forces you to return value as `Option<...>`.

 _Note: All code examples were tested on Typescript v5.1.6_